moonglum/dotfiles/README.md

 These are my dotfiles.
 Maybe they will inspire you, maybe they won't.
 They contain my configurations of Vim, tmux and ZSH (and also: ack, ruby gems and rvm).

 First you need to install `rake` and `exogenesis` via Ruby Gems.
-Then it can be installed via `rake install`, updated with `rake update` and removed via `rake uninstall`.
+Then it can be installed (and later updated) via `rake up` and removed via `rake down`.
 Use the latter with caution :wink:

 ## ZSH